Kpeeler51/Task-Manager-Website/Readme.md

 Source code hosted at <https://github.com/Kpeeler51/Task-Manager-Website>

-Github Pages website hosted at TODO
+Github Pages website hosted at <https://kpeeler51.github.io/Task-Manager-Website/>

 - Enter the tasks page and enter a task name and description.
 - Hit the "add task" button and it will be displayed in the list.